nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes.md

 ### UI/UX

-#### Replace sticky notes pointers by pointers with numbers
+#### Replace Sticky Notes Pointers by Pointers With Numbers

 The sticky notes annotations have a new look & feel.
 They now include a number into the pointer to easily link the annotation in the document to the text into the left section of the Annotations tab.

 See [NEV-349](https://jira.nuxeo.com/browse/NEV-349).

-#### Better icons into the Arrow annotation bar
+#### Better Icons Into the Arrow Annotation Bar

-The arrow annotation bar includes a button to customise each side of the arrow.
+The arrow annotation bar includes a button to customize each side of the arrow.
 This new version improves those buttons icons for a better visibility.

 See [NEV-238](https://jira.nuxeo.com/browse/NEV-238).

-#### Empty annotation look & feel
+#### Empty Annotation Look & Feel

-The left annotation section has been improved for empty annotations, in order to reflect that the annotation is editable
+The left annotation section has been improved for empty annotations, in order to reflect that the annotation is editable.

 See [NEV-250](https://jira.nuxeo.com/browse/NEV-250).